kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 Still stuck?

-**5. Look at other people you admire and copy the traits that you like.**
+**5. Look at other Filipinos you admire and copy the traits that you like.**

-If you have no idea where to go start with people you admire.
+If you have no idea where to go start with Filipinos you admire.

 I would give you a word of warning though.

-People we admire are good sources of direction on where to go but don't stay following and try to become exactly like them.
+Filipinos we admire are good sources of direction on where to go but don't stay following and try to become exactly like them.

 You're awesome too.